Puppet Master (Marvel Comics): Fictional character biography

-In that same issue he reveals that he always planned to kill the person he was working with in past team-ups and that he has anger management problems.
-Mad Thinker gives him the number of a good therapist.
-This exchange seems to contradict previous interactions between the two.

-The Puppet Master is then in the business of selling slaves (primarily females).
-Some of those under his control are superhuman females captured by members of the Chilean Army, and among those held captive are Dusk, Tigra, Silverclaw, Cassie Lang, and Araña.
-The Puppet Master also has random male slaves fight to the death.
-Once again the Puppet Master is presumed dead when he detonates explosives hidden beneath the house he used as a base, in a battle against Ms. Marvel.

 During the Fear Itself storyline, Puppet Master is seen in a comatose state in the Raft's infirmary.
-It is revealed that Purple Man was the one who had Puppet Master manipulate Misty Knight's Heroes for Hire organization to establish a criminal organization for him while he was in jail.
-Before he could kill Puppet Master, Elektra and Shroud arrive and prevented Purple Man from killing Puppet Master.
-Purple Man spared Puppet Master and took control of some inmates to attack Elektra and Shroud before escaping from the Raft.
+It is revealed that Purple Man had Puppet Master manipulate Misty Knight's Heroes for Hire organization to establish a criminal organization for him while he was in jail.
+Before Purple Man can kill Puppet Master, Elektra and Shroud arrive and save him.

-Puppet Master later appears by Misty Knight's side where he uses the villains on Misty Knight's side as payback on Purple Man.

-Later, the Puppet Master has been murdered, with all evidence pointing to the Thing as the person responsible.
-The crime took place in a sealed room that even Mister Fantastic could barely enter with Alicia as the only witness, and even she cannot decipher what has happened.
+Later, the Puppet Master is murdered, with all evidence pointing to the Thing as the person responsible.
+The crime took place in a sealed room with Alicia as the only witness, and she is unable to decipher what has happened.
 Although the Thing claims innocence, he allows himself to be locked up.

-As it turns out, the dead Puppet Master was a decoy and the real Puppet Master had been hidden away by the Quiet Man, the mastermind behind Thing's framing and other misfortunes the Fantastic Four had suffered.
+The dead Puppet Master is revealed to be a decoy and the real Puppet Master had been hidden away by the Quiet Man, the mastermind behind Thing's framing and other misfortunes the Fantastic Four had suffered.
 Mister Fantastic later finds the real Puppet Master captive in the Quiet Man's building.

-During the "One World Under Doom" storyline, Ben Grimm visited Puppet Master at the Raft after he was restored to normal by Doctor Doom.
-He provides Puppet Master with some clay as part of an attempt to fix Ben.
-Alicia later confronted her stepfather about it when she found Ben stuck in a happy state.
-Puppet Master admitted that he wasn't a good stepfather to Alicia and gives her the clay puppet of Ben.
-Later that day, all the villains escape from the Raft while a remorseful Puppet Master opts to remain in his cell.
+During the "One World Under Doom" storyline, Ben Grimm visits Puppet Master at the Raft after Doctor Doom restores him to his human form.
+He provides Puppet Master with some clay as part of an attempt to fix himself.
+When Alicia Masters confronts him, Puppet Master admits that he has not been a good stepfather to her and gives her the clay puppet of Ben.
+Later that day, Puppet Master chooses not to escape from prison during a mass breakout.